Coenzyme Q10: benefits, dosage, contraindications

 Coenzyme Q10: weak interaction

-Coenzyme Q10 may alter beta-carotene levels in the serum.
-According to clinical research, supplementation with coenzyme Q10 can increase beta-carotene levels.
-This might imply a possibility of increasing unwanted effects.
+Coenzyme Q10 can alter serum beta-carotene levels.
+According to clinical research, supplementation with coenzyme Q10 may increase beta-carotene levels.
+This implies a possibility of increased adverse effects.

 Coenzyme Q10: weak interaction